-- HD High distinction (85-100%) an outstanding level of achievement in relation to the assessment process. - DI Distinction (75-84%) a high level of achievement in relation to the assessment process. - CR Credit (65-74%) a better than satisfactory level of achievement in relation to the assessment process. - P Pass (50-64%) a satisfactory level of achievement in relation to the assessment process. - F Fail (0-49%) an unsatisfactory level of achievement in relation to the assessment process. - FW This grade will be assigned when a student did not submit any of the compulsory assessment items.
+- HD High distinction (85-100%) an outstanding level of achievement in relation to the assessment process. - DI Distinction (75-84%) a high level of achievement in relation to the assessment process. - CR Credit (65-74%) a better than satisfactory level of achievement in relation to the assessment process. - P Pass (50-64%) a satisfactory level of achievement in relation to the assessment process. - o F Fail (0-49%) an unsatisfactory level of achievement in relation to the assessment process.